NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Gold conversion --> Disabled
     - Gold conversion percentage --> 50
     - Sort bag contents --> Enabled
+- [Item Macro](https://foundryvtt.com/packages/itemacro/) - Adds a macro editor to items so that when you roll them, the macro executes instead of the default behaviour.
+Used by [Dynamic Active Effects SRD](https://foundryvtt.com/packages/Dynamic-Effects-SRD/) in some more complicated spells.
+    - Hookbar hook --> Enabled
+    - Character sheet hook --> Enabled
 - [Kobold Press OGL Compendium](https://foundryvtt.com/packages/koboldpressogl/) - Adds a Kobold Press OGL monsters compendium.
 Although the monsters do not import with tokens automatically, creating new tokens for them is usually pretty easy.
 A great way to import new monsters with stat blocks already created.